GuideSalesforceL2ATroubleshooting

 Scout again, trace the lead to confirm the new decision code, and clear manual_hold.
 Apply the new decision through the standard plan-hash path.

-Returns the evidence chain, candidate accounts, decision code, and any downstream risk for the configured write field.
+Captures the evidence chain, candidate accounts, decision code, and any incumbent-field comparison for review.

 lead_id: 00Q5g000012345EAA